Harjot1Singh/connect-4/README.md

 # Build for production with minification
 npm run build

+# Run in production mode
+npm run start:prod

 ```

 # Usage

 All source files are in `src`.
 The application entry point is `src/main.js`.

-Run `npm run dev` to start Webpack with hot-reloading.
+Run `npm start` to start Webpack with hot-reloading.

 To build with minification, `npm run build`.

-To run a production server, with minified assets, `npm run start:production`.
+To run a production server, with minified assets, `npm run start:prod`.

 ## Host and Port